Neonicotinoid: History

+The precursor to nithiazine was first synthesized by Henry Feuer, a chemist at Purdue University, in 1970.

 Shell researchers found in screening that this precursor showed insecticide potential and refined it to develop nithiazine.

 In 1984 nithiazine's mode of action was found to be as a postsynaptic acetylcholine receptor agonist, the same as nicotine.
 Nithiazine does not act as an acetylcholinesterase inhibitor, in contrast to the organophosphate and carbamate insecticides.
-While nithiazine has the desired specificity (i.e. low mammalian toxicity), it is not photostable—that is, it breaks down in sunlight, and thus is not commercially viable.
+While nithiazine has the desired specificity (i.e. low mammalian toxicity), it is not photostable—that is, it breaks down in sunlight and thus is not commercially viable.

 In 1985, Bayer (Shinzo Kagabu) patented imidacloprid as the first commercial neonicotinoid.

 During the late 1990s, imidacloprid became widely used.
 Beginning in the early 2000s, two other neonicotinoids, clothianidin and thiamethoxam, entered the market.
 As of 2013, virtually all US corn was treated with one of these two insecticides.
 As of 2014, about a third of US soybean acreage was planted with neonicotinoid-treated seeds, usually imidacloprid or thiamethoxam.